 Rangers focus on keeping the community experience positive and respectful by helping participants find solutions, understand expectations, and make informed choices during challenging moments.

-If you are interested in completing training before volunteering in this department, please reach out to the Ranger coordination team to ensure you meet their training requirements.
+Training must be completed before you begin your volunteer shift in this department.
+Please reach out to the Ranger Coordination Team to ensure you meet their training requirements.

 Sanctuary provides a quiet, supportive space for participants who may feel overwhelmed, overstimulated, or in need of emotional grounding during the event.
 Volunteers in this department offer compassionate, nonjudgmental presence to people who need a moment away from the intensity of the environment.